 Why natives used drums and how were they made.

-Removing the fur a very is lengthy process, as continuous soaking of the hide is needed.
+Removing the fur is a very lengthy process, as continuous soaking of the hide is needed.
 It is also at this point that the drum maker can decide to bleach the hide or not.
-After the skin is cleaned the hide is stretched and laced onto the rim.
-As the skin dries the skin becomes taught and the drum is made.
+After the skin is cleaned, the hide is stretched and laced onto the rim.
+As the hide dries the skin becomes taught and the drum is made.
 It is at this time that the drum maker can also tune the drum.
 Tuning gives a deeper sound to the drum.
 This can be done by sanding the hide to be thinner, which makes a more booming sound when the drum is struck.